tock/tockloader/docs/jlinkexe.md

 # Package tockloader.jlinkexe Documentation

+Interface for boards using Seggger's JLinkExe program.

+All communication with the board is done using JLinkExe commands and scripts.

+Different MCUs require different command line arguments so that the JLinkExe tool knows which JTAG interface it is talking to.
+Since we don't want to burden the user with specifying the board each time, we default to using a generic cortex-m0 target, and use that to read the bootloader attributes to get the correct version.
+Once we know more about the board we are talking to we use the correct command line argument for future communication.

 ## Class JLinkExe
 Base class for interacting with hardware boards.
 All of the class functions should be overridden to support a new method of interacting with a board.